VirologyCharite/vsplit/README.md

     VSPLIT_CHUNK_INDEX=2 VSPLIT_LENGTH=170244097555 VSPLIT_OFFSET=341204093982 process-chunk
 ```

-Note that the chunk offsets filename refers to a `chunks.tsv` file in a
+Note that the chunk offsets filename (`VSPLIT_CHUNK_OFFSETS_FILENAME`) refers
-temporary directory.
-You can pass an explicit filename via
-`--chunk-offsets-filename`, if you prefer.
-This file will eventually be
+to a file named `chunks.tsv` in a temporary directory.
+This file will
-removed by your operating system. `vsplit` cannot remove it because you might
+eventually be removed by your operating system. `vsplit` cannot remove it
-be needing it in your script (if you are relying on the chunk index variable
+because you might be needing it in your script (if you are relying on the
-as opposed to the offset and length variables).
+chunk index variable as opposed to the offset and length variables).
+You can
+pass an explicit filename via `--chunk-offsets-filename`, if you want
+`vsplit` to write the chunks file to a non-temporary location of your
+choosing.

 If your script is in Python, there is a convenience function for reading the
 environment variables and getting you a `FileChunk` instance.
 E.g.: